 Capital gains tax, on the other hand, comes into play when you sell a piece of art for more than you paid for it.
 This is where most private collectors and investors focus.
 The tax rate depends on how long you’ve held the artwork and where you live.

-In the United States, art is treated as a collectible under tax law, which means it carries a maximum long-term capital gains rate of 28% — notably higher than the 20% max for stocks or bonds.
+In the United States, art is treated as a collectible under tax law, which means it carries a maximum long-term capital gains rate of 28%.
+That’s higher than the 20% max for stocks or bonds.
 If you sell an artwork within a year of buying it, the profit is taxed at your ordinary income rate, which for many high earners can climb to 37%.

 Across the European Union, the rules vary widely.
 Some countries completely exempt private art sales from capital gains tax under cultural promotion laws, while others impose progressive rates.

-For example, France lets you avoid capital gains tax entirely if you’ve owned the artwork for over 22 years.
-In the UK, private individuals pay 10% to 20% on art sales depending on their income bracket.
+France, for example, lets you avoid capital gains tax entirely if you’ve owned the artwork for over 22 years.
+In the UK, private individuals pay between 10% and 20% on art sales depending on their income bracket.

-Provenance documentation — detailed records showing when you bought the piece, its history, and any improvements like restoration — is key to proving your holding period and defending your tax position in an audit.
+Provenance documentation, meaning detailed records showing when you bought the piece, its history, and any improvements like restoration, is key to proving your holding period and defending your tax position in an audit.

-As one tax advisor at Deloitte’s Art & Finance group recently put it, “Most issues we see aren’t from aggressive investors, they’re from people who didn’t realize the IRS treats art sales very differently than stocks — or who couldn’t document how long they held the asset.”
+As one tax advisor at Deloitte’s Art and Finance group recently put it, “Most issues we see aren’t from aggressive investors, they’re from people who didn’t realize the IRS treats art sales very differently than stocks, or who couldn’t document how long they held the asset.”

 How Are Art Investments Taxed?